D0M1N0s/mavryk-balancer/test/readme.md

 - Test for issuing an error in case of buying a token without an open token sale
 - Test for throwing an error in case of attemption to buy token after tokensale closure
 - Test for correct automated maker work
+- Test for the inability to call entry points from a non-administrator account